Apartheid & Jim Crow Compared

 As with most Post-Colonial African States, South Africa finds itself struggling to address the long term effects of Apartheid as it tries to hold onto the ‘Rainbow Nation’ mythos.

-Frantz Fanon’s ‘The Wretched Of The Earth’ remains a stellar contribution on the subject and I’ve include a link to it on the Home Page.
+Frantz Fanon’s ‘The Wretched Of The Earth’ also remains a stellar contribution on the subject of Race and Psychology.